-- Great job of evoking a sense of the place, the rivers, the fish Review by JS
+- Great job of evoking a sense of the place, the rivers, the fish

 There are also some nice historical touches, including a brief summary of the arrival of trout in Tasmania, courtesy of one of the more benign aspects (depending on your take on this type of invasive species) of British imperialism.